Teach For America Interim Certification Program

-The University of Michigan has also developed a master’s degree program based on our existing Educational Studies program.
+The University of Michigan has developed a master’s degree program for TFA-Detroit corps members based on our Master of Arts in Educational Studies: Teaching & Learning thread.
 Corps members electing this option matriculate in cohorted courses along the program’s Urban Pedagogy pathway, further enhancing their understanding and abilities as skillful teachers.
-Classes are cohorted and occur in the evenings or on Saturdays at the Ann Arbor campus or at the University of Michigan Detroit Center to accommodate corps members’ regular work schedules in Detroit-area schools.
-They are also scheduled so as not to conflict with required certification program courses, which are a legislated mandate for those teaching under an interim certification.
+Classes are cohorted and occur in the evenings or on Saturdays at the Ann Arbor campus or at the Dearborn campus to accommodate corps members’ regular work schedules in Detroit-area schools.
+They are also scheduled so as not to conflict with required certification program seminar sessions.

 Non-Candidate for Degree (NCFD) Option

-TFA-Detroit corps members enrolled in the certification program may also apply to the Rackham Graduate School as non-candidates for degree (NCFD)and earn credit for certification-program coursework.
-This application does not require candidates to take the GRE.
+TFA-Detroit corps members enrolled in the certification program may also apply to the Rackham Graduate School as non-candidates for degree (NCFD) and earn credit for certification-program coursework.
+This application does not require candidates to take the GRE or submit letters of recommendation.
 Corps members elect two or three of the following courses for graduate credit, for a total of 5-8 credits:

 EDUC 638 Field Instruction (3 credits) Receive credit for field instruction and successful field ratings

 EDUC 655 Professional Portfolio (2 credits) Receive credit for e-portfolio completion and participation in portfolio exhibition

 Up to $5000 of the certification program fees are credited as a scholarship towards NCFD tuition.

 Current Program Participants: Visit the Teach For America Certification Program website for requirements and forms.

 Within This Section